 You’ll want to make the Tennessee Aquarium your first stop in Chattanooga.
 It opens at 10 a.m. and takes a minimum of two hours to explore.
-Ticket prices include both buildings, but for the best deal consider one of their bundles.
-Along your journey you’ll see cuddly penguins and otters, creepy alligators and sturgeon and hundreds of fluttering butterflies in the rooftop garden.
+Ticket prices include both buildings, but for the best deal considering one of their bundles.
+Along your journey, you’ll see cuddly penguins and otters, creepy alligators and sturgeon and hundreds of fluttering butterflies in the rooftop garden.
 But for a chance to actually touch some of the animals head to Ranger Rick’s Backyard Safari.
 Watch one of the largest owls in the world take flight or pet a legless lizard at this free, behind-the-glass exhibit.
 Shows are offered daily in the River Journey building at 10:45 a.m., 11 a.m., 12:30 p.m., 12:45, p.m., 2:00 p.m. and 2:15 p.m.
 Once you’ve worked up an appetite, head to kid-friendly Mellow Mushroom or Big River Grille for a melt-down free lunch.

 Day One Afternoon:

 If your little ones still have boundless energy, take a stroll across the Walnut Street Walking Bridge – one of the world’s longest pedestrian bridges.
 Across the river is the North shore historic district, which offers several boutiques, art galleries and, various restaurants.